Jointly

 Top concern:

-Jointly is entering a crowded space, but its brokerage-level capabilities should help set it apart and compete easily with what even the largest brands offer their offices.
+Jointly is in a crowded space, but its brokerage-level capabilities should help set it apart and compete easily with what even the largest brands offer their offices.

 What you should know

-The software’s ease of use—and backend sophistication—is perhaps no better demonstrated than its form creation and editing modules.
+The software’s ease of use — and backend sophistication — is perhaps no better demonstrated than its aforementioned form creation and editing modules, which also provide a competitive advantage when pitching business.
 Users can complete purchase offers with simple headings, conditional questions, radio buttons and text fields, the answers to which will later populate the state’s required form.
 Completing the form launches another related task list, keeping the user tightly entwined in the process.

 Form fields can be custom mapped as needed to uploaded forms not already existing in Jointly, and once a document format is saved, the clone tool allows for repeat use.